 When employers are making a conscious effort to ensure that employees are happy at work, it’s pretty natural to reciprocate by becoming more self-aware and consider how our actions affect others.
 Self-awareness and self-management often help us to understand how people are feeling so that we can respond appropriately, going above and beyond the job description to be an asset to the team.

 Happiness at work produces a domino effect.
-With more self-awareness, productivity and flexible thinking enhancing our ability to face targets (maybe even surpassing them), it is natural to gradually feel more confident and comfortable at work
+With more self-awareness, productivity and flexible thinking enhancing our ability to face targets (maybe even surpassing them), it is natural to gradually feel more confident and comfortable at work.

 More importantly, confidence stirs the ability to act.
 It means that, instead of just idly waiting for decisions to be made for you, you will take a more proactive approach and happily be involved in the problem-solving process.
 Confidence allows you to lead and take complete ownership of your work.
 And for those who are trying to progress, you can prove that you have the skills to take on a more demanding role.

-Happiness and positivity in the workplace is so beneficial and can do wonders for your career.
+Happiness and positivity in the workplace are so beneficial and can do wonders for your career.
 If you want to grow, you have to be in the right environment.
 Make sure that you take this into consideration when you’re curious about new opportunities, searching for a job or, have just landed a new role.

-Would you like to change your work environment?
+Ready to change your work environment?
 Take a look at all of the amazing opportunities available on CharityJob today!